CPK Insurance

 • Workers' compensation is required in New Jersey for businesses with 1 or more employees, with exemptions for sole proprietors and partners.

-• New Jersey requires businesses to maintain proof of general liability coverage for most commercial leases, so a certificate of insurance is often part of the buying process.
+• Most commercial leases in New Jersey require proof of general liability coverage, so a certificate of insurance is often part of the buying process.

 • The New Jersey Department of Banking and Insurance regulates the market, so coverage terms, limits, and endorsements should be reviewed against the carrier's filing and your contract requirements.